seunghk1206/seunghk1206/README.md

 # Hi there 👋
  This is my private coding space!
 If you'd like to ask me anything or use any of the coding materials/APIs that I created, please ask me anytime!
+Though, please follow 3 rules in my space!
+ 1. no copyright issues plz
+ 2. never forget a smile!
+ 3. Lastly, be what you want to be!

 ### nNomialConverter_floatType
 > nNomialConverter_floatType is my simple python project!
 The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.